feature-image

 Kirby Smart is starting to feel the pressure

 Georgia’s recent recruiting track record is starting to show cracks, especially looking ahead to 2027 and 2028.
 At QB, the situation is already complicated as the Bulldogs have a 5-star committed in the 2028 class in Jayden Wade.
-It may sound like good news but it’s creating hesitation for top 2027 QBs.
+It may sound like good news, but it’s creating hesitation for the top 2027 QBs.
 That’s part of why 4-star QB Peter Bourque, once trending toward Georgia, is now projected elsewhere.

 ADVERTISEMENT

 Even in the 2028 cycle, where things should still be wide open, national powers are posing a threat to Georgia.
-LB Tyler Atkinson is committed to Texas while top safety Casey Barner is fielding heavy interest from Ohio State, Alabama, and Oregon.
+LB Tyler Atkinson is committed to Texas, while top safety Casey Barner is fielding heavy interest from Ohio State, Alabama, and Oregon.

 That’s the current pattern for now.
 So when Alabama gets early momentum with a player like Madoxx Davis, you already see it as part of something bigger.
-And right now, Georgia’s backyard isn’t as secure as it used to be which makes this recruitment something to watch closely.
+And right now, Georgia’s backyard isn’t as secure as it used to be, which makes this recruitment something to watch closely.
 If Kirby Smart loses this one, control might come into question

 ADVERTISEMENT